Smoking the best meats takes proper preparation and tons of patience.

 There's no reason to spend money on high-quality smoked meats for your smoking preference.

-Fattier and tougher cuts of meat are best for the smoker; the saying "low and slow smoking" stands true of the professionals that understand how the smoking process works.
+Fattier and tougher cuts of meat are best for the smoker; the saying "low and slow smoking" stands true for the professionals that understand how the smoking process works.

 Remember that intramuscular fat is better than a large fat cap as this fat will melt and tenderize inside the meat.